-Collaborating with Native Americans and Federal Agencies on Protected LandsIn the Western USA, TMI is using its decades of experience working with mountain people to serve as intermediary and bridge.
+Collaborating with Native Americans and Federal Agencies on Protected LandsIn the Western USA, The Mountain Institute is using its decades of experience working with mountain people to serve as intermediary and bridge.
 TMI Senior Fellow Jeremy Spoon leads this work in partnership with Portland State University.
 We facilitate collaboration between Native Americans and the Federal Agencies that manage the land and natural resources that are key to indigenous cultures and their survival.
-Native Americans’ traditional knowledge is essential to conservation efforts and we work to secure a more effective role for them in the management of protected areas.
-Our ongoing work in the The Spring Mountains National Recreation Area (SMNRA) and Desert National Wildlife Refuge Complex (DNWRC) of Nevada is focused on the Nuwuvi (Southern Paiute) Nation.
+Native Americans’ traditional knowledge is essential to conservation efforts and we work to secure a more effective role for them in the interpretation and management of protected areas.
+Our ongoing work in the Spring Mountains National Recreation Area (SMNRA) and Desert National Wildlife Refuge Complex (DNWRC) of Nevada is focused on the Nuwuvi (Southern Paiute) Nation consisting of seven tribes.
 Our goal is to help reunite native peoples with their ancestral territories and to reinforce the transmission of traditional knowledge to the next generation.

 Working together to sustain the land for future generations: TMI facilitates planning and implementation for collaborative stewardship activities between Nuwuvi and several federal agencies and non-profits.
 Currently, the stewardship focus is on pinion-juniper habitats, fire, and water.
 As part of these activities, Nuwuvi assist with reducing fire-fuel, reseeding after fire events, and restoring springs.
 Since 2012, TMI has facilitated an annual, multi-day “Gathering for Our Mountains” – an intergenerational meeting focused on pinion-juniper habitat management and cultural knowledge exchange.
 More about the Gathering here.